alexdevero/vercel-serverless-edge-middleware-demo/README.md

-# Vercel serverless middleware demo
+# Vercel serverless edge middleware demo

-This is a demo of Vercel edge middleware .
+This is a demo of Vercel edge middleware.

 ## Getting Started